ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-new-projects.rst

 Migrating the template for a new application
 --------------------------------------------

-Details of this process is detailed within the Read-the-docs information of the template. ( See `here`_ )
+Details of this process is detailed within the Read-the-docs information of the template ( See `here`_ ).

 .. _`here`: https://developer.skao.int/projects/ska-react-webapp-skeleton/en/latest/Installation.html